unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

 ## Step 2: Setup Criteria for Free Domains

-Resellers work with the Unstoppable Domains team to establish the "allowed free TLDs" and "allowed free tiers" criteria for their account.
+Partners work with the Unstoppable Domains team to establish the "allowed free TLDs" and "allowed free tiers" criteria for their account.

-Then, the "allowed free TLDs" and "allowed free tiers" list is assigned to the Reseller's account, and they can only mint a free domain if it matches the tier and has an appropriate domain ending.
+Then, the "allowed free TLDs" and "allowed free tiers" list is assigned to the Partner's account, and they can only mint a free domain if it matches the tier and has an appropriate domain ending.

 The table below shows how the pricing tiers are structured at Unstoppable Domains.
 Most free domains will be a Tier 7 or Tier 8 domain with a combination of letters and numbers.